yuraic/koza4ok/README.md

 <img width="260px" align="right" hspace="7" vspace="5" src="https://web2.ph.utexas.edu/~ilchenko/img/roc_github.png">

 The package contains scikit-learn to TMVA convertor called ```skTMVA```.
 The idea is to save scikit-learn BDT model to the TMVA xml-file.
 This allows you to use scikit-learn model directly from TMVA.
 Once the model is trained and converted, scikit-learn library is not needed anymore!
 The classification task can be performed with TMVA/ROOT only.
-This is particularly useful within ATLAS framework where there is no scikit-learn install.
+This is particularly useful within ATLAS framework where there is no scikit-learn installed.
 A user can train the classifier with scikit-learn on his laptop and later use in ATLAS framework converted to the TMVA xml-file.

 ## Dependencies
 - [ROOT](http://root.cern.ch) (with TMVA package)